MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1054-uri-parameters-should-not-be-strings.md

 ## How to fix violations

 To fix a violation of this rule, change the parameter to a <xref:System.Uri> type; this is a breaking change.
-Alternately, provide an overload of the method which takes a <xref:System.Uri> parameter; this is a nonbreaking change.
+Alternately, provide an overload of the method that takes a <xref:System.Uri> parameter; this is a non-breaking change.

 ## When to suppress warnings